25 Oct Driving the Hakusan Shirakawa-go White Road

 Where is The Hakusan Shirakawa-go White Road?

-Formerly The Hakusan Super Rindo, it is a 33 km toll road that runs through the Hakusan national park.
+The Hakusan Shirakawa-go White Road is a 33 km toll road that runs through the Hakusan national park.
 There are two points of entry to the road.
 On one side, the Chugu Toll is located in the Ishikawa Prefecture, about an hours drive from ancient city Kanazawa.
 On the other side is Magari Toll which is in Gifu Prefecture.
-This toll is located close to the famous herritage site Shirakawa-go.
+This toll is located close to the famous heritage site Shirakawa-go.
 This is where we started.
 After visiting Ogimachi village and the open-air museum, we drove to the toll, paid our fee at the booth and begun the drive.

 What is there to see?